12 November 2020

 Indian Blanket, Indian Pink, and the Iris are three (3) flowers that you will love.

 You will love the Indian Blanket and Indian Pink because of their glorious colors.
+Indian Blanket (Gaillardia pulchella) and Indian Pink (Spigelia marilandica) are considered wildflowers, but they are different species with distinct characteristics:

-The Indian Blanket flower is a wildflower that grows all over North and South America.
-If you live on either of these 2 continents, chances are you've seen this flower but you didn't know the name.
+If you live on either of these 2 continents, chances are you've seen this flower, but you didn't know the name.
 Other names for this flower are Fire Wheel and Sundance.
-Native Americans dry them and use it for medicinal teas.
-Here is a cool fun fact: Gaillardia is the official flower of the state of Oklahoma.
+Native Americans dry them and use them for medicinal teas.
+Here is a cool, fun fact: Gaillardia is the official flower of the state of Oklahoma.
 I've never been to Oklahoma.
-But I live in Texas and the folks here like the flower so much that they chose the colors as the official school colors for the Texas State University.
+But I live in Texas, and the folks here like the flower so much that they chose the colors as the official school colors for Texas State University.

 *

-The Indian Pink is a wildflower that grows in the greater southeastern United States (from Florida up to New Jersey and over as far as Texas).
 It has other names like Little Redhead or Pinkroot.
 Newbie gardeners probably like them because they are perennials, grow in the shade, and are pollinated by hummingbirds.
 However, there have been many complaints that the flower is disappearing due to overharvesting.
 Like most wildflowers, this flower has medicinal properties.
 People use it to get rid of the roundworm and tapeworm.
-But it also contains tannin which can be used for what seems like “anti” everything!
+But it also contains tannin, which can be used for what seems like “anti” everything!
 Antibacterial, anticancer, antihypertensive, antioxidant, antitumor, antiulcer, antiviral, etc. It's even anti-HIV.
 Some Native American tribes use it in ceremonies to induce visions and foretell the future because it has hallucinogenic properties.
 Experienced herbalists warn that an incorrect dosage of medicines made from Indian Pink could have deadly consequences.

 *

-When I say Iris, you say Which color?
-This is a beautiful spring flower and it grows in pale blue, mauve, pink, yellow, and blue-violet (what I call purple).
+This is a beautiful spring flower that grows in pale blue, mauve, pink, yellow, and blue-violet (what I call purple).
 All are gorgeous!
 But I fancy the purple ones.

 Irises in Mythology: “According to Greek mythology, when the gods wanted to communicate with mortals on earth they sent a messenger.
 The messenger was a goddess who, with golden wings, traveled to earth on a rainbow.
 Legend has it that wherever this goddess set foot on earth, colorful flowers sprung up.
 The goddess in question was Iris, and the flowers that were said to grow where she set foot bear her name.”
 (Quote Source: “Iris: A Brief History”)

 Irises in Art: Vincent Van Gogh loved painting Irises.
 Guess what!
 He started painting them while he was in an asylum.
 Van Gogh had problems.
 But at least he did try to get help for himself.
 After all, he committed himself to the asylum.
 While he was there, could there be any better mental therapy than painting Irises?
 I wonder.
-Did he need a psychiatrist or did he just need a place to getaway?
+Did he need a psychiatrist, or did he just need a place to get away?
 Only Van Gogh knows for sure.

 *